sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 height=450>
 </div>

-The plot shows the scaled particle spectrum at the shock.
+The plot shows the scaled particle spectrum multiplied with $p$ at the shock.
 The slight deviation of the numerical solution's spectral index is a consequence of the fact that we cannot use a discontinuous velocity profile.
 Instead we use a tanh-function and, thus, have finite shock width.
 For a detailed discussion of the effect of a finite shock width on the spectral index, we refer our users to @cite Achterberg2011.
-In the previous plot of the particle spectrum the deviation was not visible, because we used a log-scale for the $y$-axis.

 <div class="section_buttons">